 - IWP 694A/B: Intermarium: Politics and History of Central and Eastern Europe

-- IWP 615 Western Moral Tradition and World Politics
+- IWP 615 Western Moral and Political Thought (2 credits)

 - IWP 649 Mass Murder Prevention in Failed and Failing States